Northwest Evaluation Association

 M-STEP Sample Item Sets

-The Office of Standards and Assessment (OSA) has created online Sample Item Sets for the Spring 2016 M-STEP for students in grades 3-8.
-Sample Item Sets are a selected group of test items in English language arts (ELA), mathematics, science, and social students that encompass different item types, such as multiple choice, constructed response, and various kinds of technology-enhanced items. https://wbte.drcedirect.com/MI/portals/mi/ott1
+The Office of Standards and Assessment (OSA) has created online Sample Item Sets for the current year’s M-STEP for students in grades 3-8.
+Sample Item Sets are a selected group of test items in English language arts (ELA), mathematics, science, and social students that encompass different item types, such as multiple choice, constructed response, and various kinds of technology-enhanced items. https://wbte.drcedirect.com/MI/portals/mi

-The Office of Standards and Assessment (OSA) has posted the Spring 2016 Guide to State Assessments.
+The Office of Standards and Assessment (OSA) has posted the Guide to State Assessments.

-The 2016 Testing Schedule for Online and Paper/Pencil Assessments has been combined with this document so you can find the online test windows, paper/pencil dates, and test timing\information in one place.
-The guide can be found on the M-Step web pager www.michigan.gov/mstep or any of the assessment web pages under the What’s New section.
+The current Testing Schedule for Online and Paper/Pencil Assessments has been combined with this document so you can find the online test windows, paper/pencil dates, and test timing\information in one place.
+The guide can be found on the M-Step web page www.michigan.gov/mstep or any of the assessment web pages under the What’s New section.